ampotos/dynStruct/todo/future_work.md

 	*used padding to determine inner struct ven it's not a array_struct*

 #detect array at runtime by pattern of how the data are accessed:

-	The goal here is to try to avoid the confusion between array and structure whith all member having the same size.
+	Must record alignement size os the program in the data gatherer The goal here is to try to avoid the confusion between array and structure whith all member having the same size.
 	These access pattern can be compiler dependent and depend of the optimization level.
 	This can also add a non negligible overhead, so maybe this not a good idea but to know that I have to try.